KL, mega sale city

 Outrageous bags at KLIA duty-free

 A few more diversions for the travelling shopper are the night markets or pasar malam and flea markets.
 If you’re watching your cash, the pasar malam is a good place to shop without paying tourist prices.
 For a fix of local foods, fresh produce, craft and a real atmosphere, go to Bangsar’s Jalan Telawi Sunday Market.
 Juicy vegetables, fresh fish, accessories and mobile phones add character to this already colourful scene.
 The night market in Bangsar is a big draw, bringing together both expatriates and locals.
-While you’re there, be sure to swing by Silverfish Bookstore (67-1, Jalan Telawi 3, tel: 2284-4837), and look out for the latest Silverfish New Writings collection of short stories by regional authors.
+While you’re there, be sure to swing by Silverfish Bookstore (67-1, Jalan Telawi 3, tel: 2284-4837), and look out for rare titles such as local author Farish Noor’s The Other Malaysia and the latest Silverfish New Writings collection of short stories by regional authors.

 KL Airport duty free heaven